 When building a solid investment portfolio, risk must be taken into account.
 How fast do we need a return, and how much are we willing to lose in case some investments don’t do well short term, without hurting cash flow?

 For example, when retiring at 60 and expecting a certain pension, how much money would you need in addition, to maintain a comfortable lifestyle for the rest of your life?
 That would be a long term strategy.
 You might as well have short term strategies at the same time.
 Let’s imagine the goal is buying a car in a couple of years.
 Then, are you flexible with the time of purchase, in case some of your more volatile investments go up in value?
 And how does this large spending affect your savings?

 At the end of the day, everyone’s goals are different, which implies different risk levels.
 But we know for sure that, by smartly investing our money with a sound strategy, our money can work for us and generate passive income.
 And if we are not investing our money back into the economy, they will lose some of its value.
 Therefore, not investing has a bigger associated risk than investing with safe methods (eg. bonds).

 And if you have considered diversifying your financial portfolio with alternative methods, Konvi is one of the options out there.
-Our limited edition luxury watches sourced through The WatchFund have had an average historical appreciation of 20% per annum.
+Our rare, timeless luxury watches sourced through The WatchFund have had an average historical appreciation of 20% per annum.

 We believe everyone should have the access to financial diversification, and education in this area is vital throughout the path to financial freedom.
 If you enjoyed this article, share it with a friend that would enjoy learning more about financial strategies!